 Frameworks provide a starting point for establishing processes, policies and administrative activities for information security management.

-Security requirements often overlap, which results in "crosswalks" that can be used to demonstrate compliance with different regulatory standards.
-For example, ISO 27002 defines information security policy in Section 5; Control Objectives for Information and Related Technology (COBIT) defines it in the "Align, Plan and Organize" section; the Committee of Sponsoring Organizations of the Treadway Commission (COSO) framework defines it as "Internal Environment;" HIPAA defines it as "Assigned Security Responsibility;" and PCI DSS defines it in the "Maintain an Information Security Policy" section.
+Security requirements often overlap, resulting in "crosswalks" that can be used to demonstrate compliance with different regulatory standards.
+For example, ISO 27002 defines information security policy in Section 5; Control Objectives for Information and Related Technology (COBIT) defines it in the "Align, Plan and Organize" section; the Committee of Sponsoring Organizations of the Treadway Commission (COSO) framework defines it in the "Internal Environment" section; HIPAA defines it in the "Assigned Security Responsibility" section; and PCI DSS defines it in the "Maintain an Information Security Policy" section.

-Using a common framework, such as ISO 27002, an organization can establish crosswalks to demonstrate compliance with multiple regulations, including HIPAA, Sarbanes-Oxley, PCI DSS and Graham-Leach-Bliley.
+Using a common framework, such as ISO 27002, an organization can establish crosswalks to demonstrate compliance with multiple regulations, including HIPAA, Sarbanes-Oxley Act (SOX), PCI DSS and Graham-Leach-Bliley Act.

 How to choose an IT security framework

 The choice to use a particular IT security framework can be driven by multiple factors.
 The type of industry or compliance requirements could be deciding factors.
-Publicly traded companies, for example, may wish to use COBIT to comply with Sarbanes-Oxley, while the healthcare sector may consider HITRUST.
-The ISO 27000 Series of information security frameworks, on the other hand, is applicable in public and private sectors.
+Publicly traded companies, for example, may wish to use COBIT to comply with SOX, while the healthcare sector may consider HITRUST.
+The ISO 27000 series of information security frameworks, on the other hand, is applicable in public and private sectors.